-The vertical component of Vertical Project Control must be established using digital differential leveling equipment collecting redundant measurements and observations.
+The vertical component of Project Vertical Control must be established using digital differential leveling equipment collecting redundant measurements and observations.

-6.4.2.
+4.5.2.
 HORIZONTAL COMPONENT

-A minimum of 1 observation when using RT or RTN methods is required for all Vertical Project Control.
+A minimum of 1 observation using RT or RTN, using MAX solution, methods is required for all Project Vertical Control.
+The Virtual Reference Station (VRS) network solution is not allowed on FDOT Projects.